 Note: The relevant period does not apply to capitalised maintenance income.
 Capitalised maintenance income is assessed separately.

-Act reference: FAAct Schedule 1 clause 20A FTB Rate Calculator - Annualised amount of maintenance income, Schedule 1 clause 24 Apportionment of capitalised maintenance income
+Act reference: FAAct Schedule 1 clause 20A Annualised amount of maintenance income, Schedule 1 clause 24 Apportionment of capitalised maintenance income

 Where an individual is entitled to receive maintenance in respect of only one child and that child dies the maintenance liability and therefore the relevant period ends when the child dies.
+Any child support received for the deceased child during or after the bereavement period does not extend the relevant period and the maintenance received is disregarded for the purpose of the maintenance income test.
 Similarly, if there is an entitlement to maintenance in respect of only one child and that child leaves the care of the individual, the relevant period would end when the child left care.

-However, if there is an entitlement to maintenance from one payer in respect of more than one child and one of the children dies, the entitlement to maintenance continues for the other child/ren and the relevant period continues after the death of the child.
+However, if there is an entitlement to maintenance from one payer in respect of more than one child and one of the children dies, the entitlement to maintenance continues for the other child/ren in the child support case and the relevant period continues after the death of the child.
+Any maintenance received for the deceased child during the bereavement period is assessable under the maintenance income test.
+Any maintenance received for the deceased child after the end of the bereavement period is not assessable and is disregarded.
 Similarly, if there is an entitlement to maintenance in respect of more than one child and one of the children leaves the care of the individual, the entitlement to maintenance continues for the other child/ren, and the relevant period continues after the child left care.